 We certainly recommend a medication consult with a doctor if you are in such a state that you cannot function or access therapy.
 At times like that, medication may be needed to be able to start to work on things and engage in your life again.

-Also, we recognize that with pure ADHD some people find medication helpful in terms of getting through the school or work day.
-However, we are aware that stimulant medicines are often misused, if you are struggling with impulsive behavior or addictions we an help with that too, or refer out if needed.
+Also, we recognize that with pure ADHD some people find medication helpful in terms of getting through the school or workday.
+However, we are aware that stimulant medicines are often misused, if you are struggling with impulsive behaviour or addictions we can help with that too, or refer out if needed.